6-12 Years Old

 Sailing is popular at both camps.
-Little Wohelo uses Sprite sailboats launched off the beach in the protected waters.
+Little Wohelo uses RS Zest and Sprite sailboats launched off the beach in the protected waters.
 The boats will fit campers and a counselor or can be sailed by campers alone.
+Little Wohelo also has an Opti and a 13 foot Hobie wave catamaran for groups of campers to cruise around on.
 Sailing is incorporated into the awards system for all campers to enjoy.

 We encourage campers at both camps to bring their own instruments (we have pianos!) and play for us in the evenings.